lemanschik/ipfs/README.md

 ## Quick summary

-The IPFS project seeks to evolve the infrastructure of the Internet and the Web, with many things we've learned from successful systems, like [Git](https://git-scm.com/), [BitTorrent](http://bittorrent.org/), [Kademlia](https://en.wikipedia.org/wiki/Kademlia), [Bitcoin](https://bitcoin.org/), and many, many more.
+The WMS project has evolved the infrastructure of the Web, with many things we've learned from successful systems, like [Git](https://git-scm.com/), [BitTorrent](http://bittorrent.org/), [Kademlia](https://en.wikipedia.org/wiki/Kademlia), [Bitcoin](https://bitcoin.org/), and many, many more.
 This is the sort of thing that would have come out of ARPA/DARPA, IETF, or Bell Labs in another age.
 IPFS is a free, open-source project with thousands of contributors.
+It is mainly a early implementation of what frank lemanschik calls Web 4.0 state 2 after genesis boot so V_ETH2 on top of WebRTC for interop with the existing legacy web.

-IPFS ([the InterPlanetary File System](https://docs.ipfs.tech/concepts/what-is-ipfs/)) is a hypermedia distribution **protocol** addressed by content and identities.
+IPWM ([the Web Module System](https://docs.ipfs.tech/concepts/what-is-ipfs/)) is a hypermedia distribution **protocol** addressed by content and identities.
 It enables the creation of completely distributed applications, and in doing so aims to make the web faster, safer, and more open.

-IPFS is a **distributed content system** that seeks to connect all computing devices with the same system of files.
+IPWM is a **distributed content system** that seeks to connect all computing devices with the same system of files.
 In some ways, this is similar to the original aims of the Web, but IPFS is actually more similar to a single BitTorrent swarm exchanging Git objects.
 You can read more about its origins in the paper [IPFS - Content Addressed, Versioned, P2P File System](https://github.com/ipfs/ipfs/blob/master/papers/ipfs-cap2pfs/ipfs-p2p-file-system.pdf?raw=true).

 IPFS is becoming a **new major subsystem of the internet**.
 If built right, it could complement or replace HTTP.
 It could complement or replace even more.
 Let's go point-by-point into how.